seifertd/AdventOfCode/2025/README.md

     when common points are encountered.
   * Part 2 - Just changed to keep adding points until we are left with one set of points (1 circuit) containing all the points.
+* Day 9
+  * Part 1 - straightforward and easy.
+Simple n^2 iteration of all possible pairs of points, calculating the area of the associated square and keeping track of the maximum
+  * Part 2 - Struggled a lot with this one.
+My first idea was if the opposite corners of the squares were also inside the enclosed area, the square was enclosed.
+This is a bad assumption.
+You could have a situation like this:
+    ```
+    RGGGR     RGGGR
+    RGGGR     RGGGR
+    RGGGGGGGGGGGGGR
+    RGGGGGGGGGGGGGR
+    ```
+    That little notch at the top is not in the enclosed area.
+    The next thing I tried was to implement a function that uses line counts of edge crosses to determine if a point is inside or outside a polygon.
+Then tried running that against every point in each square.
+This worked for the sample input, but probably would have taken several years on the full input.
+Even pruning the set of points down to just the perimeter points of the square wasn't enough.
+My next try was to flood fill the polygon, then check each point of the squares against a Hash of points.
+Again, worked great on the sample, but running flood fill against the real input again would have taken too long.
+My final try was to split all the line segments into a vertical set and a horizontal set, then iterate over each horizontal segment from lowest y coordinate to highest, then for the segment y coordinate itself, calculate a list of gaps on the x coordinate where the polygon didn't lie, reusing the crossing counting algorithm.
+Then do the same, but use the y coordinate of the next horizontal segment - 1 to find the gaps.
+This split the horizontal axis of the grid into a manageable number of row gaps, some one coordinate thin, but the majority encompassing much more of the vertical space.
+Then it was easy to check which row gaps intersected with each of the squares and to further determine if any of the horizontal gaps in each of those row gaps intersected with the square.